vmadman/generator-luke-common/docs/partials/mit-license.md

 # Partial: "luke:mit-license" ([source](../../generators/mit-license/index.js))

-A [partial](../partials.md) that adds a LICENSE.md file with an MIT license.
+This is a "partial" sub-generator that attaches a standard MIT license.

 ## Usage Example